brentp/hts-nim/README.md

 # Usage

+Examples of `hts-nim` tools are available in the [hts-nim-tools repo](https://github.com/brentp/hts-nim-tools)

 below are examples of the syntax in this library see the [docs](https://brentp.github.io/hts-nim/) for more info:

 ## BAM / CRAM / SAM